 Regulated Mods, in contrast to mechanical’s, are by far the safest option, and are suitable for both beginners and veteran vapers alike.
-New vapers often select starter e Cigs, fearful of Mods complexities, but in reality they’re fairly simple to grasp.
+New vapers often select starter e-Cigs, fearful of a Mods complexities, but in reality they’re fairly simple to grasp.
 Having more features means more options, but the benefits far out-way any concerns.

 Virtually all who start vaping will eventually move to regulated Mods.

 Mods offer superior flexibility, customisation and control.
 You aren’t able to experiment with all the various tank options if using starter e-Cigs, but with Mods you can.
 Although they’re suitable for all vapers, medium to heavy smokers, and or those with a strong dependency on tobacco will benefit most, and should look no further than these e-Cig types.

 I often say “It’s all about the juice”.
 In the case of regulated Mods, it’s really all about the tank, or atomiser coil.
 One could stack a $150 Mod against the performance of a $40 Mod, and given one is using the same tank, see little to no difference at all.
 This is because, as I’ve said, a Mod is essentially a battery or power supply unit.
 The tank and coil type will govern the amount of flavour and vapour production.